 Are banks open on Family Day in Canada?

-No, banks are closed on Family Day in provinces that observe it as a statutory holiday (Alberta, British Columbia, Saskatchewan, Ontario, and New Brunswick).
+No, many banks are closed on Family Day in provinces that observe it as a statutory holiday, so check your local branch.
 ATMs and online banking remain available for transactions.

 What is closed on Family Day in Canada?